 Separation anxiety is feeling nervous about being separated from a loved one or caregiver.

-Around seven months old, infants develop object permanence and understand that their parents don’t disappear when they leave the room.
+Around seven months old, infants develop object permanence and understand that their parents and caregivers don’t disappear when they leave the room.

 By the time they are 18 months old, young toddlers begin to wonder where their parents are and why they have gone away.
 This new awareness can cause separation anxiety.

-You can help children in your childcare center cope with their separation anxiety by encouraging them to create a nurturing bond with an educator, helping them regulate their emotions, and reminding them that their parents or caregivers will return for them each day.
+You can help children at your childcare program cope with their separation anxiety by encouraging them to create a nurturing bond with an educator, helping them regulate their emotions, and reminding them that their parents or caregivers will return for them each day.

 Separation anxiety in toddlers (12 months to three years)